pyeve/eve/docs/features.rst

 Authentication
 --------------
 Customizable Basic Authentication (RFC-2617), Token-based authentication and HMAC-based Authentication are supported.
+OAuth2 can be easily integrated.
 You can lockdown the whole API, or just some endpoints.
 You can also restrict CRUD commands, like allowing open read-only access while restricting edits, inserts and deletes to authorized users.
 Role-based access control is supported as well.
 For more information see :ref:`auth`.

 CORS Cross-Origin Resource Sharing
 ----------------------------------